We are experiencing a problem with some of our phone lines which is causing delays in answering calls to some phone numbers. Read more

-Interventional cardiology involves treating heart disease without using open surgery (large cuts or incisions to the body).
+Interventional cardiology is where we treat heart disease without using large cuts or incisions to the body (open surgery).

-Most of the procedures are called minimally invasive, because they involve small cuts to gain access to the inside of the body and often use catheters (thin, hollow, flexible tubes).
+Most of the procedures are called minimally invasive, because they involve small cuts to gain access to the inside of the body and often use thin, hollow and flexible tubes (catheters).

 A cardiac angiogram is a type of x-ray using a special dye, which shows if an artery is narrowed or blocked.
-The artery can be viewed or recorded on film / video.
+The artery can be seen and recorded on video.

 A nurse will check your blood pressure, pulse, temperature and oxygen levels.
 A small sample of blood may be taken to make sure it is not too thin.

-A small tube (cannula) will be inserted into a vein in your arm, so that you can be given sedation and other drugs intravenously.
+A cannula will be inserted into a vein in your arm, so that you can be sedated and other drugs directly into your blood stream.

 You will be given a local anaesthetic in either your groin or forearm, depending on where your doctor would like to insert the dye.
-You may be given a mild sedative.
-You will be awake throughout the procedure.
+You may be given a mild sedative as you will be awake throughout the procedure.

 A coronary angioplasty is a procedure used to widen blocked or narrowed coronary arteries.
 The term angioplasty means using a balloon to stretch open a narrowed or blocked artery.
 However, most modern angioplasty procedures also involve inserting a short wire-mesh tube, called a stent, into the artery during the procedure.
 The stent is left in place permanently to allow blood to flow more freely.